Previous article:

 Imagine you are trying to prove that you can climb a ladder.
 First, of course, you need to prove that you can get onto the ladder.
 Next, you can complete this proof by showing that if you are at any rung of the ladder, then you can get to the next rung of the ladder.
 This is basically what induction does.

-• Base Case: the base case of the proof.
-Usually it will be at n = 1 or n = 0.
-In mathematical terms, this is proving that p(0) or p(1) is true.
+Base Case: the base case of the proof.
+Usually it will be at

-• Inductive Goal: prove that p(n + 1) is true (using the inductive hypothesis, that says that p(n) is true.
+is true (using the inductive hypothesis, that says thatp(n)

 If that didn't make sense, it's made much easier with an example: